Fiat Ducato: Mexico

-This third generation Ducato has been available in Mexico since November 2007, and over 30 different models are available.
+This third-generation Ducato has been available in Mexico since November 2007, and over 30 different models are available.
 It is marketed as the Fiat Ducato, and as the Peugeot Manager.
-These models are similar to the European configurations with smaller engines, available diesel, and manual transmissions, although the Canada and US version, with larger gasoline engines and automatic transmissions is made in Mexico.
+These models are similar to the European configurations with smaller engines, available diesel, and manual transmissions, although the Canada and U.S. version, with larger gasoline engines and automatic transmissions, is made in Mexico.

 Ram ProMaster

-Since October 2013 Fiat Chrysler Automobiles's Ram Trucks brand has marketed the Ducato as the Ram ProMaster in Canada and the US.
+Since October 2013, Fiat Chrysler Automobiles's Ram Trucks brand has marketed the Ducato as the Ram ProMaster in Canada, Mexico and the United States.
 Since the 2009 bankruptcy of Chrysler and subsequent acquisition by Fiat, Chrysler had not offered a large van in this market.
-Dodge Trucks (the brand name used by Chrysler prior to the inception of the Ram brand) had offered a version of the Mercedes-Benz Sprinter van between 2003–2009, and earlier the Dodge Ram Van.
-The ProMaster is produced in FCA's Saltillo, Mexico plant.
+Dodge Trucks (the brand name used by Chrysler prior to the inception of the Ram brand) had offered a version of the Mercedes-Benz Sprinter van between 2003 and 2009, and earlier the Dodge Ram Van.
+The ProMaster is produced in FCA's Saltillo Van Assembly Plant in Saltillo, Mexico.

 Traditional commercial vans in this market are heavy body-on-frame based on pickup trucks.
 The ProMaster has a unibody construction and front-wheel drive.
 This gives it a lower floor height, which improves cargo loading.
 Front-wheel drive also improves handling and safety.